Favorite Christmas Children’s Books

 I started my Librarian career as a Children’s Librarian and the saying goes, once a Children’s Librarian, always a Children’s Librarian.
-Even after I moved to other kinds of librarianship, I continued to collect books and after my children were born, every Christmas, there were books under the tree, some for them, and some for me!
+Even after I moved to other kinds of librarianship, I continued to collect Children’s books and after my children were born, every Christmas, there were books under the tree, some for them, and some for me!
 Some of them were pricey at the time but they are now being enjoyed by the next generation so I feel like they were worth it.
 I put a selection out on the coffee table every Christmas and they serve as wonderful decorations but they also receive lots of special attention from family and friends.
-I decided to share a few and it was very difficult to choose! they are currently available on Amazon as new or used books except for the two on the lower right although I would try to support your local book store if you can.
-(You may find the missing two at a used book store.)
-Some of these are not in publication but you can find them on the secondary market.
-(I don’t receive any benefit from your purchase, I just like to share some of my favorite things.)
+I decided to share a few and it was very difficult to choose!
+Some of these Children’s books are not in publication but you can find them on the secondary market.

 I have a tradition of buying a new “Night before Christmas” book every year even though my children are grown and gone.
 When they come home for the holidays with grandchildren, they still love these books, old and new.
 I love books with full page illustrations and I just love this Santa face!.
 Amazon gives you a sneak peak at a few pages from this book so you can see what I mean.
-It was published in 2011 but it is still available.
+It was published in 2011.

 I have always been a fan of the artist and illustrator Mary Engelbreit and this version of “The Night before Christmas” is so colorful and the illustrations are so detailed that little ones will really enjoy looking closely at each page.
 The book was published in 2002.